LetoSipra/roadmap-backend-projects/README.md

 # Task Tracker CLI

 A simple, file-based command-line task tracker built with TypeScript.
-Manage your tasks directly from the terminal with support for adding, updating, deleting, and marking tasks as in-progress or done.
+Manage your tasks directly from the terminal with support for adding, updating, deleting, and marking tasks as in-progress or done for the https://roadmap.sh/projects/task-tracker solution.

 ## Table of Contents